 - Jack Resneck, Jr., M.D., a dermatologist from San Rafael, Calif., the newly installed immediate past chair.

-- Susan R. Bailey, M.D., an allergist practicing in Fort Worth, Texas, the newly re-elected speaker of the AMA’s House of Delegates.
+- Bruce A. Scott, M.D., an otolaryngologist from Louisville, Ky., the newly elected speaker of the AMA House of Delegates.

 The newly elected members of the AMA Board of Trustees are:

 - Grayson W. Armstrong, M.D., M.P.H., an ophthalmology medical resident at Harvard Medical School in Cambridge, Mass.

 - Lisa Bohman Egbert, M.D., an OB-GYN from Dayton, Ohio, is also the newly elected vice speaker of the AMA House of Delegates.

 - Sarah Mae Smith, a medical student at University of California, Irvine's School of Medicine.